Updated 7th September 2021

-A: Temporary bus services have resumed between Leeds, Bradford and Harrogate.
+A: Bus services have resumed between Leeds, Bradford and Harrogate with FLYER.

 Q: Are taxis to / from Leeds Bradford Airport operating as normal?

 A: Arrow Cars, our official taxi partner operate a private hire service which can be pre-booked or booked on the day.
 Other taxi providers can be used and can drop off / pick up passengers in Terminal Front Express or One Hour Free.

 Q: I'm a blue badge holder, which car parks are open for me?